More than half of Airbus’ annual single-aisle aircraft output comes from Hamburg-Finkenwerder.

 Airbus is one of Germany’s 10 most research-oriented companies.

 Airbus is committed to promoting young scientific talent.
 In 2012, the company launched a project at the Ludwig Bölkow Campus in Ottobrunn/Taufkirchen to enable science and industry to combine their strengths in joint research projects and promote the creation of start-up businesses.

 In addition to research on such current issues as ‘green aerospace,’ students have the opportunity to pursue degrees, and a start-up centre at the campus ensures rapid knowledge transfer between the academic world and industry.

 Apprenticeships in Germany, where dual education has a long tradition, have become an essential pillar for Airbus.
 The Duales Studium is such a programme, where students combine formal education with a more practical and specialised approach in a company for a period of three to five years.

 With commercial jetliner and space activities in the northern part of the country, military aircraft work being performed in the south and helicopter operations in the centre, Airbus in Germany is optimally positioned for the future of aviation.
 Technology teams across the country are focussing on forward-looking concepts – such as unmanned and individualised air transport – that will fundamentally change the flying experience.

-With a staff of more than 46,000 in the country, Airbus employees represent roughly half of the entire German aerospace industry staffing.
 Since the company’s foundation, the number of people employed at Airbus in Germany has risen; and as growth rates in the industry indicate, this success story is destined to continue for years to come.

 A founding nation of Airbus, Germany will continue to be a key pillar for the success of the company around the world.